Multivariate Garch with dynamic beta: Applications

 In general we observe two important changes over time.
 First, the overall level of correlations has shifted upwards from 2002 until 2007.
 The second observation is that the relative contribution of different sectors to overall correlation has changed.
 The most important change is that the financial sector surpasses the IT sector in terms of correlation around 2006.

 These changes can be analyzed in more detail.
-In the analysis of \cite{Radd} of the US, the UK, and the German stock market the same change has been found in the behavior based on the stock's beta values.
-In the years 1994-2006 trades of stocks with high beta and large volume were concentrated in the information technology sector, whereas in 2006-2012 those trades are dominated by stocks from the financial sector.
-The values of the $\beta$ have been derived under the assumption that the covariance matrix of the returns have a large eigenvalue already at window sizes of 3 years.
-Since a $\beta>1$ signals a risky investment, a market risk measure $\hat{R}(t,s)$ has been defined for the sectors by multiplying $\beta_i>1$ with the number $V(t,i)$ of traded shares in each window.
+In the analysis of \cite{Radd} of the US, the UK, and the German stock market the same change has been found in the behavior based on the stock's beta values, derived under the assumption that the covariance matrix of the returns has one large eigenvalue already at a time window sizes of 3 years.
+In the years 1994--2006 stocks with high trading volume and high beta mainly came from the information technology sector, whereas in 2006--2012 such stocks came mainly from the financial sector.
+Since a $\beta>1$ signals a risky investment, a market risk measure $\hat{R}(t,s)$ has been defined for the sectors $s$ by multiplying $\beta_i>1$ with the number $V(t,i)$ of traded shares in each time window.

 The normalization constant $A_S$ is chosen to have $\sum_s\; \hat{R}(t,s)=1$.
 When we apply this measure we see that before 2006 only the information technology sector and after 2006 only the financial sector exhibit large values of the risk measure.